davidfloyd91/davidfloyd91.github.io/_posts/2019-02-13-the-birth-of-git.markdown

 Typical software company CEO, this is why proprietary software is wrong.
 Right?

 Perhaps.
-But while McVoy reportedly twirled his mustache and chortled while making this decision,<a name="note2top" href="#note2"><sup>[2]</sup></a> he was <a href="https://www.linux.com/news/bitkeeper-and-linux-end-road" target="\_blank">not unprovoked</a>.
+But while McVoy reportedly twirled his mustache and chortled while making this decision,<a name="note2top" href="#note2"><sup>[2]</sup></a> he was <a href="https://www.linux.com/news/bitkeeper-and-linux-end-road" target="\_blank" rel="noopener noreferrer">not unprovoked</a>.

-Andrew Tridgell, whom InfoWorld <a href="https://www.infoworld.com/article/2670360/operating-systems/linus-torvalds--bitkeeper-blunder.html" target="\_blank">described</a> as an "uber hacker" at the time, had apparently attempted to reverse-engineer BitKeeper's protocols in order to facilitate open-source access to the Linux repository's history.
+Andrew Tridgell, whom InfoWorld <a href="https://www.infoworld.com/article/2670360/operating-systems/linus-torvalds--bitkeeper-blunder.html" target="\_blank" rel="noopener noreferrer">described</a> as an "uber hacker" at the time, had apparently attempted to reverse-engineer BitKeeper's protocols in order to facilitate open-source access to the Linux repository's history.

-Torvalds criticized Tridgell for forcing McVoy's hand, but the uber hacker received defense and praise from certain <a href="https://www.theregister.co.uk/2005/04/14/torvalds_attacks_tridgell/" target="\_blank">corners</a> of the geek media.
+Torvalds criticized Tridgell for forcing McVoy's hand, but the uber hacker received defense and praise from certain <a href="https://www.theregister.co.uk/2005/04/14/torvalds_attacks_tridgell/" target="\_blank" rel="noopener noreferrer">corners</a> of the geek media.

 ## Two bitter pills